-The Company has material amounts of billed and unbilled work outstanding at year end.
+The Company has material amounts of billed and unbilled work outstanding at year end as outlined in Note 15.
 Where balances become aged or subject to dispute the risk of recoverability increases.
-As a consequence there is significant management judgement involved in assessing the recoverability of these balances which involves consideration of Group contractual rights, work performed as well as the status of ongoing commercial negotiations.
-The Company has recognised a valuation allowance in respect of aged and disputed balances accordingly.
+As a consequence there is significant management judgement involved in assessing the recoverability of these balances which involves consideration of contractual rights, work performed as well as the status of ongoing commercial negotiations.